 - Right-click My Computer and open Properties.

-- Under the Default properties tab, make sure that these options have this values:
+- Under the Default Properties tab, make sure that these options have these values:

 - Default Impersonation Level: Identify

 - Confirm with OK and try accessing the files again.

 If this wasn’t the thing that affected the misbehavior of Excel, move on to additional steps.

 If the problem is persistent and you’re certain that it lies in the Office corruption, reinstallation is the next obvious step.
 However, have in mind that some of your custom settings may be gone once you delete Office.
 Additionally, you’ll need to redeem your code in order to obtain Office from Microsoft’s official site.

 Follow these instructions to reinstall the Office:

 - Right-click Start Menu and open Programs and Features.

 - Go to this Office official site.